 Firstly, while age 65 was the full retirement age (FRA) when Social Security first began, this has been progressively adjusted depending on the year you were born.
 For most everyone today who will be considering taking Social Security benefits, their FRA will be somewhere between age 66 and 70.
 Triggering your SS benefits before your FRA, down to age 62 (the first year you’re eligible to receive SS benefits) means a lower benefit amount.

 Ok, so is Social Security only negatively flexible?
 No, it can be used in your favor, especially if you’ve properly worked it into your retirement plan.
-If you’ve reached and then surpassed your full retirement age, now your Social Security benefit begins to be positively flexible, increasing each year you “delay” triggering these benefits, up to age 70.
+If you’ve reached and then surpassed your full retirement age, now your Social Security benefit begins to be positively flexible.
+Each year you delay triggering these benefits, up to age 70, your SS income benefit will increase.

 - The 3 months before the month of your 65th birthday